komuw/sewer/README.md

   --action {run,renew}  The action that you want to perform.
 Either run (get a
                         new certificate) or renew (renew a certificate). eg:
                         --action run
+  --loglevel LEVEL      The log level to output log messages at. eg: --loglevel INFO
 ```

 The cerrtificate, certificate key and account key will be saved in the directory that you run sewer from.